Huangphoux/ay_gogh/README.md

-# ay_gogh
+# Ay Gogh !

-A website dedicate to digitalize the book "English by the Nature Method" by Authur Jensen
+A website dedicated to digitalize the book "English by the Nature Method" by Authur Jensen.

+# Name origin

+英語 → 英(ei) 語(go) → Eigo → Ay Gogh !